TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 In the last four games, Williams logged between 12 and 14 carries.
 While he rushed for 75 yards just once during that span, he still rushed for four TDs in four games.
 Over the past six games, Corum’s attempts have ranged from seven to 13 carries, but not more than eight in the last three games.
 He rushed for just his second TD of the season last week.

 In the last five games, Williams has played on less than 66 percent of the snaps just once, and was still at 59 percent in Week 10, which was the one outlier game.
-While his snap counts have not gone above 70 percent like they did in the first half of the season, he is still clearly functioning as the lead runner for a team that is a tight race at the top of the NFC.
+While his snap counts have not gone above 70 percent as they did in the first half of the season, he is still clearly functioning as the lead runner for a team that is in a tight race at the top of the NFC.

 During the first six games of the season, Williams’ snap count dipped below 70 percent one time, and in that one game, it was at 68 percent.
 Corum has never hit the 40 percent mark this season and has been above 34 percent just once.